 Department Chairs and Program Directors and Coordinators are also able to answer questions about their individual programs.
-Their contact information can be found on the Huron website at: www.huronuc.ca/student-life-campus/art-social-science and at www.huronuc.ca/student-life-campus/art-social-science and at www.huronuc.ca/student-life-campus/art-social-science and at www.huronuc.ca/student-life-campus/art-social-science and at
+Their contact information can be found on the Huron website at: www.huronuc.ca/student-life-campus/management-and-organizational-studies .

 Adding / Dropping Courses